self service customer support

 Optimized Customer Journey Insights

-Centralize Content
+1. Centralize Content

 To deliver effective self-service, the first step is to consolidate your information and resources into a centralized repository.
 With everything unified in one location, it becomes easier to offer targeted, personalized content across all your channels.
 This approach ensures that users can quickly find what they need to troubleshoot issues, learn about products, alleviate frustrations, and minimize their reliance on live support.

-Build a Customer Portal
+2. Build a Customer Portal

 One of the critical elements of successful self-service is customer portals.
 Self-service portals empower users to control how they engage with a business and its documentation: search for helpful content, check the latest product updates, interact with knowledge documents, and submit support requests.
 With this in place, your easy-to-access content serves as a tool to prevent and deflect unnecessary support tickets.

-Add an AI-Powered Search Engine
+3. Add an AI-Powered Chatbot

 There are plenty of ways to optimize how your customers support themselves.
 We’ve gathered the top seven practices to put in place.

+To optimize the ease with which customers find relevant content in a self-service platform, it’s essential to employ advanced tools such as a semantic-based search engine and RAG.
+A semantic search engine goes beyond simple keyword matching by understanding the context and intent behind user queries, delivering more precise and relevant results.
 This technology ensures that users are directed to the most useful content, even if their search terms are ambiguous or varied.
 Complementing these technologies with a robust metadata strategy ensures that content is accurately tagged and categorized, making it easier for the search engine to index and retrieve relevant information.

 Self-Service Customer Support Keep Content UptoDate

 Companies must design an intuitive user interface for a smooth self-service experience.
 There are various ways to customize and design different knowledge base or documentation portal solutions.
-Some require a higher level of technical intervention while others, like Fluid Topics, offer an intuitive WYSIWYG editor allowing companies to customize their portal branding and features.
+Some require a higher level of technical intervention while others, like Fluid Topics, offer an intuitive WYSIGYG editor allowing companies to customize their portal branding and features.
 From page creation to interface design, local adaptivity, AI capabilities, and more, it’s important to consider how you want to build your user experience when choosing self-service solutions.

 Ticket deflection, or case deflection, refers to reducing the number of support tickets by helping customers solve problems on their own through self-service channels.
 Case deflection aims to provide accessible, relevant content so users don’t need to reach out to a company’s support representatives.
 Facilitate ticket deflection from your help desk by using advanced search capabilities to proactively suggest content related to the user’s problem.
 By offering personalized and relevant suggestions, users are guided to the documentation needed to solve issues on their own.
 The user then confirms whether the recommendation was useful.
 If yes, then a ticket is avoided.
 As a result, ticket deflection enhances agent productivity, lowers support costs, and increases both agent and customer satisfaction.